Nurou/Nurou/README.md

 I'm a software developer & computer science student focusing on UI development.
 I get a kick out of making things more pleasant to use 🙂

-- 🌱  I’m currently working at the University of Helsinki
+- 🌱  Currently working at the University of Helsinki as a research assistant
-- 🎓  I’m completing a BSc in computer science
+- 🎓  Completing a BSc in computer science
 - 💭  Main technical interests: user interfaces, API development, functional programming
 - 📫  How to reach me: [Twitter](https://twitter.com/joelhassannoor) or [Email](mailto:joel.nhn@gmail.com)